atrn/ici/ABOUT.md

 ### std::thread

-anici replaces ICI's two different, optional, thread implementations (one for Windows and one for POSIX threads) with a single implementation based on C++ standard threads.
+ICI's two different, optional, thread implementations (one for Windows and one for POSIX threads) are replaced with a single implementation based on C++ standard threads.

 # object serialization

-The goal of anici has always been to use ici as a language for mobile programs - programs that can re-locate their execution location while preserving state.

-This was acheived by adding a generic object serialization mechanism to ICI.
-As ICI code has the same basic representation as data this allows code, i.e. functions, to be serialized in addition to code.
-Mobile programs can then be realized by exchanging serialized functions objects over network links.
+The archive module's save and restore functions are now standard.
+These can be used to serialize and deserialize arbitrary graphs of ICI objects, including functions.

 ## serialization protocol